 • Ground-mounted: Easier to expand

-Which Solar System Is Better for Home?
+Which Solar System Works Better at Home?

-Choose Rooftop Solar If:
+Consider Rooftop Solar When

 • You live in an urban or semi-urban area